-This talk explains why past solutions like SDN or SDF aren't great, and how HashiCorp Consul can help you build a zero-trust network that works for your engineering teams.
+This talk explains why past solutions like SDN or SDF aren't great, and how HashiCorp Consul can help you build a zero trust network that works for you.

 Update 2022: For a detailed, technical, written overview of service mesh, visit our newer page: What is a service mesh?.
 To learn more about the challenges, business impact, and 4 pillars of zero trust security, visit the new HashiCorp Zero Trust Explained page.

 Thank you, guys; thanks for making the time.
 For those of you who don’t know me, my name’s Armon.
 I’m one of the founders and CTO of HashiCorp.
 You’ll find me all around the internet as just Armon, I’ll post the slides to Twitter after this.
 And if you have any questions, feel free to follow up with me.